 The economics of Insurance fraud in graphs

-Here are some quick graphs I put together to try to explain the rational of the individual and the insurance company.
+Here are some quick graphs I put together to try to explain the rationale of the individual and the insurance company.

-This is of course a simple chart but it tells an interesting story.
+This is, of course, a simple chart but it tells an interesting story.
 I believe economic graphs are always almost obvious, but they do give insight into why people do what they do, especially when you look a the shape of the curve or the elasticity.
-After a certain penalty like ten years or even 5 years the curve starts to get very steep.
-Who would want to spend five years of their life behind bars not matter what the payout.
-Of course we all have different indifference curves but I would not.
+After a certain penalty like ten years or even 5 years, the curve starts to get very steep.
+Who would want to spend five years of their life behind bars no matter what the payout?
+Of course, we all have different indifference curves but I would not.

 I think insurance companies most effective prevention is both fear and better methods for detecting fraud.
 Trying to lobby for increased penalties is harder.